Estate of Debert David Wise

 - The Decedent died in 2020 leaving a surviving spouse and daughter.
 Decedent’s surviving spouse died three years later.
 Therefore, according to the intestate scheme of the state of California, the distribution of this estate should be distributed completely to the surviving spouse’s estate.
 If there is a spouse, 1/2 of community property passes to that person.
 Thus, a living spouse is held to own all community property, since 1/2 of the community property passes to that spouse, and 1/2 of the community property is owned by that spouse.
 (Prob.
 Code, §§ 6401(a), 100.)
 The same is true for quasi-community property.
 (Prob.
 Code, §§ 6401(b), 101.)

-Proposed Order.
-A proposed order must be submitted with relief that matches that requested in the petition.
+Amended Proposed Order.
+When the above defects are corrected, an amended proposed order must be filed that matches relief requested in the petition.
 (Local Rule 1724(b), subd.(d).)
 Order must list every beneficiary and detail the shares to each, and must expressly state limitations or conditions on distribution.
 (Prob.
 Code, § 11603.)
-IF whereabouts of a distributee are unknown, the Proposed Order must provide for alternate distributes, and detail the share to which they are entitled per PC § 11603(c).
-It is highly recommended petitioner use Local Form SC-6029.
-No such document was filed with the court.

 Due to staffing limitations, processing times may be delayed.
 To assist in processing, attorneys and parties should include the next court date in the “Filing Description” field provided by the electronic service provider.
 That field is also used for further descriptions of the document being e-filed, so be sure to put the calendar date FIRST in the field – BEFORE any further description of the document being e-filed (e.g.: 06/28/16 For XYZ).